• Skip to main content

 Reserve Zone 1 for your warm up and recovery runs where low intensity is the goal.

 Running in this zone feels like you could keep going for hours and is excellent when we start running and are building a base.
 It’s a great way to build stamina, allowing you to exercise multiple days without accumulating a lot of fatigue.
+Realistically this is where you should find your average HR while running.

-Zone 2: Light – 60 to 70 percent of MHR
+Zone 2: Light – 60 to 70 (ish) percent of MHR

 Most of your long runs and easy runs should fall in Zone 2.
+As in the 80% of the 80/20 rule of running!
+Keep it easy.

-These runs aren’t as easy as Zone 1, but you can still maintain a conversation and should not finish the run feeling completely wiped out.
 This is the hardest zone for many endurance athletes because they may often feel the pace is too slow, but it’s exactly what the body needs to build endurance.

 Your marathon pace will likely start in Zone 2 and move in to Zone 3 or 4 by the end of the race.